X-Vine Models for Multivariate Extremes: Estimation and model selection

 \subsection{Model selection for X-vines}

-Model selection for X-vines based on a random sample $\bX_1,\ldots,\bX_n$ from $F$ as in Section~\ref{sec:estimation1} involves two steps: \begin{compactenum}[(1)] \item selecting a regular vine sequence $\Vine = (T_1,\ldots,T_{d-1})$; \item given the regular vine sequence obtained in (1), choosing adequate bivariate parametric (tail) copula families, $\xdfset$ and $\cpdfset$. \end{compactenum} In fact, the two procedures are executed together sequentially, progressing from one tree to the next tree.
+\chng{Model selection for X-vines based on a random sample $\bX_1,\ldots,\bX_n$ from $F$ involves:} \begin{compactenum}[(1)] \item selecting a regular vine sequence $\Vine = (T_1,\ldots,T_{d-1})$; \item given the regular vine sequence obtained in (1), choosing adequate bivariate parametric (tail) copula families, $\xdfset$ and $\cpdfset$. \end{compactenum} In fact, the two procedures are executed together sequentially, progressing from one tree to the next tree.
 First, we describe step (2) given the regular vine sequence $\Vine$.